Mahir-Shahriyar/VGG16/README.md

 # VGG16

-please run this code at Colab
+please run this code at google Colab